 Rescue, Rehabilitation and Release: A Sea Turtle Success Story to Kick off 2024

-According to NOAA, leatherback sea turtles are the largest turtles in the world.
+According to NOAA, are the largest in the world.
 They’re the only species lacking scales and a hard shell and have existed in their current form since the age of dinosaurs.
 Their build allows them to dive deeper than most marine mammals – with the deepest recorded dive reaching nearly 4,000 feet.
 They’re highly migratory and can swim over 10,000 miles a year between their nesting and foraging grounds.

 A rare and endangered leatherback sea turtle stranded on Miami's South Beach, likely due to entanglements in marine debris.
 The Turtle Hospital